domainmod/domainmod/README.md

 # Upgrading
 You have two options for upgrading the DomainMOD.

-1. Use git right from your server to upgrade.
-To do so, just run the following command from within the directory where you installed the DomainMOD:
+1. If you chose Download Option #1 above, using git right from your server to download the source code, just run the following command to upgrade DomainMOD:

         git pull